andreasfink/ulib/README.md

 * **smsproxy** a application implementing a HLR and MSC for receiving SMS on SS7 (commercial)
 * **cnam-server** a application implementing a SS7 API Server for all kinds of lookups. (commercial)

 #History
 Kannel (www.kannel.org) the open source SMS gateway has a library called gwlib.
-This library helps the  C programmer to deal  with lots of daily things such as lists, dictionaries, octet strings , socket connections, config files etc. While transferring my code to Objective-C 2.0 to get all the benefits of it such as much better management which solves a lot of bugs seen in early % of the bugs , a lot of these things already existed in the Foundation classes.
-(NSArray for lists, NSDictionary for dictionaries, NSSStrings & NSData for octet strings and their counterparts).
-However some classes such as HTTP servers and sockets had no similar replacement.
-The universal library was thus developed to extend
+This library helps the  C programmer to deal with lots of daily things such as lists, dictionaries, octet strings , socket connections, config files etc. While transiting most of my code to Objective-C 2.0 to make it much easier to deal with memory management 2.0 a lot of old stuff which gwlib provided is already existing in Foundation. ulib completed Foundation with the functionality which where not in Foundation but in gwlib.
+Over the years many other useful functionality got added which can be used by many applications I wrote.